Oli Udoh: Personal life

 On October 31, 2022, Udoh was arrested during the Vikings' bye week for falsely being accused of following a woman into a bathroom at a bar and refusing to leave and was charged with disorderly conduct and resisting arrest.
 The charges were later dismissed and his lawyer characterized the arrest as unlawful due to the evidence proving that he never entered the bathroom with a woman.

-In May 2023, Udoh was cited on three separate occasions for traffic violations.
+In May 2023, Udoh was cited on three occasions for traffic violations.
 Two of these incidents were for speeding, including driving 97 MPH in a 55 MPH zone on I-94 in St. Paul, Minnesota.
 He was also charged with reckless driving in a separate incident two days later.